 The Peanut Contamination Scandal

-At the recent Congressional hearings on bacteria-tainted peanut products, Representative Greg Walden, Republican of Oregon, showed a Contaminated peanut products jar of peanut butter to Stewart Parnell, owner of the Peanut Corporation of America.
+At the Congressional hearings on bacteria-tainted peanut products, Representative Greg Walden, Republican of Oregon, showed a jar of peanut butter to Stewart Parnell, owner of the Peanut Corporation of America.
 The jar was wrapped in "Crime Scene tape".
 Representative Walden invited Mr. Parnell to eat some of the peanut butter.
 Mr. Parnell declined to answer his request; invoking the protections afforded him under the U.S. Constitution.

 I have mixed emotions about Mr. Parnell's response.
 On one hand I absolutely value the important basic and essential protections provided to citizens by the Constitution, such as the right to refuse to answer questions involving self-incrimination.
 Those rights were hard won by our nation's founders, and have been repeatedly defended by our court system, as well as the blood of our armed forces.